Franz Freudenthal: Nit Occlud device

 By using a minimally invasive approach the technique addresses the concerns of some indigenous people of Bolivia that to manipulate the heart is to desecrate the soul.

 It takes about 30 minutes to place the device.

 Technically, the Nit-Occlud ASD-R, is a double-umbrella, self-expanding, self-centering and premounted device knitted from a single nitinol wire without any soldering or protruding clamps or screws.
 The Nit-Occlud is similar to other self-expandable devices, which have provided excellent long-term clinical outcomes.

 The device has a unique shape that offers various advantages and a special snare-like release mechanism.

 It ranges in size from 8 to 30 mm in stent diameter.

 The first human implantation was done at the La Paz Kardiocentrum by Alexandra Heath and coworkers.
 53 implantations were made by this group from May 2007 to February 2011.
 Four attempts failed.
 Of the 53 implantations, complete closure occurred immediately in 71% of patients, and 100% after six months.

 Findings are generally very positive, although the erosion rate is not yet known.

 In August 2014 it was announced that Freudenthal had won the "Innovators of America" award in the Science and Technology category for his occlusion device to cure congenital heart disease in children.
-The award is given by Innovative America, is sponsored by the CAF – Development Bank of Latin America and the Spanish CAF Ezentis group, and was to be presented in Medellín, Colombia on 21 August 2014.
+The award is given by Innovative America, is sponsored by the CAF – Development Bank of Latin America and the Caribbean and the Spanish CAF Ezentis group, and was to be presented in Medellín, Colombia on 21 August 2014.

 As of 2014 the device had cured at least 50,000 children worldwide, and about 500 in Bolivia.